9 year old girl

 Bleeding was severe. revived with transfusions.

-Child was again taken up for banding..
+again taken up for banding..

 Aspirin was discontinued within 2 days and changed over to Clopidogral .